dhh1128/distributed-state-machine/README.md

 that the pre hook actually has the power to veto a transition.
 Besides this change, they are virtually identical: [test_bay_door_v2.py]( test_bay_door_v2.py).

+In production code, I would not expect any of the three state machines I've described above to get any more complicated that what I'm showing here, no matter how complicated the business logic.
+An airlock might trigger pumps, flashing lights, an audit log, a bell tone, a security lockout procedure, or any number of other things when someone presses a button.
+All of this logic would live in a business logic module that gets hooked when a transition is proposed or completed (or both).
+The state machine itself is provably correct and very stable as the code evolves--and the business logic, no matter how complicated it gets, still has to boil all of its actions down to a binary outcome--will the transition be allowed, or not?

+### Interactions

+Now we are in a position to ask the hardest type of questions: _How can we model the complex interactions among all these state machines?_
+After all, nothing that we've done so far helps us code for the case where someone presses button 2 on airlock B, expecting a friendly environment to exist in the bay--but the bay door is open.
+Nothing helps us interrupt airlock cycling if a leak develops in the bay during battle.
+These are the types of issues that make state machines in our consensus algorithm so tricky.

+Let's assume that it takes far longer to pressurize or depressurize the entire bay than it does to pressurize or depressurize an airlock--and that canceling an airlock operation is just an annoyance, whereas canceling a bay environment operation is slow, expensive, and might interfere with life-or-death movement of fighters during battle.
+Let's further assume that opening or closing the bay door is faster than pressurizing or depressurizing the bay, but not as fast as cycling an airlock.
+For this reason, during battle the preference is to keep the airlock in a depressurized (hostile) state.
+This suggests that we might want to implement logic like:

+1. The preferred state of the overall system is to keep the bay environment stable (leaving it hostile if it's already hostile, or friendly if it's already friendly).
+The bay env is nearly always friendly unless the ship declares a red alert.

+2. If the bay environment is hostile, the bay may open or close its door at any time.
+If the bay environment is in any other state, it must first transition to hostile before the bay can open its door.

+3. No airlock can open an outer door into the bay when the bay env is in a `pressurizing` or `depressurizing` state.

+4. As soon as the bay environment leaves the friendly state, all airlocks receive a signal about it.
+If they were in the middle of cycling on the assumption that the bay was friendly, they now reverse that assumption and assume it is hostile.
+Likewise, as soon as the bay environment leaves the hostile state, all airlocks receive a signal and react as if the bay environment were friendly.
+However, the airlocks can't complete any sequences that lead to doors opening until the bay environment fully changes.
+This means someone might have to wait an extra minute or two in an airlock.

+We could implement all of this logic in the same business logic modules that turn on lights or klaxons or record audit logs of activity for the individual state machines.
+However, I think the cleaner approach is to implement a higher-